3. The Basics of PHP

 // displays the value associated with key in the $dico dictionary if it exists

-// value exists - is it an array?
+// value exists - is it a painting?

 } else {